square/workflow-kotlin/RELEASING.md

 1. Publish the website.
 See https://github.com/square/workflow/blob/main/RELEASING.md.

+1. Once Maven artifacts are synced, update the workflow version used by the tutorial in `samples/tutorial/build.gradle`.

 ### Validating Markdown

 Since all of our high-level documentation is written in Markdown, we run a linter in CI to ensure